RetoSchmucki/climateExtract/README.md

 **Before extracting any data, please read carefully the description of the datasets and the different grid size available (eg. 0.25 deg. regular grid, "TG" average temperature).**
 **Note** that shorter time-series are also available [http://www.ecad.eu/download/ensembles/downloadchunks.php](http://www.ecad.eu/download/ensembles/downloadchunks.php)

+**Data available at 0.1 deg regular grid are ca. 5GB and can be difficult to handle with this framework.
+However, 0.25deg seem to be working.**

+**You could download the high-resolution grid and subset the area of interest to build a manageable dataset, I am working on some alternatives but this will depend on my inspiration and time.**

 #### Example